kristiRule/python_pdf_mp3/README.md

 ## Test Case Setup
 To test the program, you can use the sample PDF file included in the repository (wellarchitected-framework.pdf).
 Simply follow the setup and usage instructions above, and the program should extract the text from the PDF file and save it as an MP3 file in the current directory.

+## Credits
+This program was largely inspired by TiffInTech and has been adapted to python modules and functions available in 2023.